-I like the free tool called Regshot for this purpose (http://sourceforge.net/projects/regshot).
+I like the free tool called RegShot for this purpose (http://sourceforge.net/projects/regshot).
 To use it, enable the "Scan dir1" option, and in the corresponding window type "C:\".
+This will allow the tool to scan the registry and the full C: drive.

 Click "1st shot".

-After Regshot takes the first snapshot, run the malicious executable "as administrator" to allow the malicious program to reach its full potential.
+After RegShot takes the first snapshot, launch the malicious executable.
 Interact with it a bit (e.g., try logging into it).
-Then kill the malicious process.
+Then kill the process, if you can.
 Next, click the "2nd shot" button in RegShot, and click the "Compare" button.
 You'll see a report that describes the major changes to the system's state.
-In this case, we see that a few files were added to the system.
+In this case, we see that two files were added to the system.